huggingface/blog/agents.md

 What is an agent?

-Large Language Models (LLMs) can tackle a wide range of tasks, but they often struggle with specific tasks like logic, calculation, and search: thus when prompted in domains in which they do not perform well, they often fail to generate a correct answer.
+Large Language Models (LLMs) can tackle a wide range of tasks, but they often struggle with specific tasks like logic, calculation, and search.
+When prompted in these domains in which they do not perform well, they frequently fail to generate a correct answer.

 One approach to overcome this weakness is to create an **agent**, a program powered by an LLM.
 The agent is empowered by **tools** to help it perform its action.